PharmGKB/PharmCAT/docs/using/VCF-Preprocessor.md

 **Mandatory** argument: `-vcf`.

 -vcf
 : Path to a single VCF file or a file containing the list of VCF file paths (one per line), sorted by chromosome position.
 All VCF files must have the same set of samples.
 Use this when data for a sample has been split among multiple files (e.g. VCF files from large cohorts, such as UK Biobank).

+VCF files can have more than 1 sample and should be [bgzip](http://www.htslib.org/doc/bgzip.html) compressed.
+If not bgzip compressed, they will be automatically bgzipped.

   Example valid list file:
   ```